Brunch your way around the world in Montréal

 Fancy some scones or muffins?

-We also recommend: Le RosélysCafé La Brume and this sophisticated selection of Montréal tea rooms.
+We also recommend: Le RosélysCafé La Brume and this curated selection of adorable Montréal tea rooms.

 Fanfare